 For open-ended problems that do not have set procedures to address situations or commonly accepted solutions, we appeal to heuristics or "rules of thumb" for resolution.
 In cases where the resulting circumstance is unforeseen, the approach is reactive and we are faced with a predicament-a problem to be solved.
 Such a condition exists when your car stops for no apparent reason and you are unable to get it started again.
-Your response may be check for a loose connection at the battery terminal since you recall that was the case the last time it happened.
+Your response may be to check for a loose connection at the battery terminal since you recall that was the case the last time it happened.
 For the proactive approach, the problem-solver sees potential improvement and frames the situation as an opportunity.
-Joining a commuting network that shares rides and thereby, eliminates the need for a privately-owned car for local transportation is an innovative approach.
-Creative thinking and problem solving is most valuable for open-ended problems over those that are close-ended with routinized solutions.
+Joining a commuting network (e.g., Slug lines in the D.C. area) that shares rides and thereby, eliminates the need for a privately-owned car for local transportation is an innovative approach.
+Creative thinking and problem solving is most valuable for open-ended problems over those that are close-ended with routine solutions.